vpetersson/docker-attic/README.md

  * Install the SSH key provided for the user `attic` into the container
  * Make the container listen on port 2222

+If you need to inject multiple SSH keys, simply separate them with '\n'.

 ### Create a backup

 With the container up and running, you can initiate your vault as follows: